StraylightRunMOO/GhostStunt/docs/README.md

 # 👻 GhostStunt

-A fork of [ToastStunt](https://github.com/lisdude/toaststunt) collecting various enhancements and possibly ill-advised schemes.
+A fork of [ToastStunt](https://github.com/lisdude/toaststunt) featuring various enhancements and ill-advised schemes.

 ### This is experimental software.
 Caveat emptor!